DKMAnet: Follow-up on adverse reaction reports - questions and answers

 How do I receive a receipt for my submitted request?

-How do I report my new address to the Danish Health and Medicines Authority?
+How do I report my new address to the Danish Health Authority?

 You can log in to DKMAnet and apply for a change to the application (indicate change of address in the comment field).